open-pioneer/trails-starter/docs/reference/Services.md

 });
 ```

-When a reference cannot be satisfied, the application will refuse to start with a detailed error message.
-On success, the reference name in the other service's constructor (in `serviceOptions.references`) matches the name of the reference in _(1)_:
+If the reference can be satisfied, the service implementing that interface name will automatically be injected by the framework into the other service's constructor (in `serviceOptions.references`).
+The reference name in the other service's constructor matches the name of the reference in _(1)_:

 ```js
 // sample-app/services.js